Ju1c31st/cropian.github.io/about.md

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 ---

-Some information about you!
+This was a triumph....
+I am making a note here, HUGE SUCCESS!

 ### More Information